 During the construction process, both the owner of the property involved and the contractor doing the work shall be jointly and severally responsible and liable for any damage to roads, littering, flooding, or other damage or casualty caused by or attributable to such construction.
 No construction or supply equipment or other equipment or vehicles associated with construction on a particular property shall block roads or present a safety hazard.
-The Zoning Administrator shall have the authority to suspend or revoke a zoning compliance permit shall be reinstituted until the property owner posts monetary security with the Township as determined by the Zoning Administrator.
+The Zoning Administrator shall have the authority to suspend or revoke a zoning compliance permit should the requirements of this section be violated.
+No such suspended or revoked zoning compliance permit shall be reinstituted until the property owner posts monetary security with the Township as determined by the Zoning Administrator.